MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 >The trigger must be the first step of the flow.

-## Known issues and advanced functionality

-Here are some known issues and possible solutions when working with triggers.

-### My connector trigger is marked as "premium"
+## Licensing for premium connectors

 ![A screenshot that shows a few premium connectors](./media/triggers-introduction/premium-connectors.png)

-You need a standalone Power Apps or Power Automate license to access all premium, on-premises, and custom connectors.
+You need a standalone [Power Apps license](https://powerapps.microsoft.com/pricing/) or [Power Automate license](https://flow.microsoft.com/pricing/) to access all premium, on-premises, and custom connectors.
 Microsoft 365 plan licensees can use standard connectors but cannot use premium connectors.

-### How to find my license?

 To find your license: